Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Related Works

 \subsection{Foundation Models}

-Recently, Fundamental Models~\cite{radford2021learning,kirillov2023segment,rombach2022high} have achieved unprecedented success in the fields such as computer vision and natural language processing.
-The CLIP~\cite{radford2021learning} has successfully bridged the gap between text and vision, contributing powerful pre-trained models to various downstream tasks.
-The diffusion models~\cite{sohl2015deep,ho2020denoising} have provided a new generative paradigm for image generation, with Stable diffusion~\cite{rombach2022high} achieving remarkable performance.

-A major advantage of diffusion models is the ability to use various conditions in conditional image generation, such as a trained classifier~\cite{dhariwal2021diffusion}, text~\cite{nichol2021glide,saharia2022photorealistic,kim2022diffusionclip} and images~\cite{saharia2022palette,zhang2023adding,su2022dual,wang2022pretraining,preechakul2022diffusion}.
-There are also some works~\cite{liu2022compositional,huang2023composer,du2023reduce} studying compositional visual generation with conditional diffusion models.
-Analyzing from the perspective of energy-based models, these works can simultaneously guide the generating process with multiple conditions by connecting different conditions through some logical operators such as AND and NOT.
-Generally in practice, diffusion models use Unet~\cite{ronneberger2015u} as their main model structure.
+Recently, foundation models~\cite{radford2021learning,kirillov2023segment,rombach2022high,yu2023chinese} have achieved unprecedented success in computer vision.
+CLIP~\cite{radford2021learning} has bridged the gap between text and vision.
+DMs~\cite{sohl2015deep,ho2020denoising} have provided a new generative paradigm, with Stable Diffusion~\cite{rombach2022high} achieving remarkable performance.
+A major advantage of DMs is the ability to use various conditions to guide generation, such as a trained classifier~\cite{dhariwal2021diffusion}, text~\cite{nichol2021glide,saharia2022photorealistic,kim2022diffusionclip,jin2023training} and images~\cite{saharia2022palette,zhang2023adding,su2022dual,wang2022pretraining,preechakul2022diffusion}.
+There are also some works~\cite{liu2022compositional,huang2023composer,du2023reduce} studying compositional generation of DMs.
+From their performance in image generation, a large-scale pre-trained DM can generate realistic images within an acceptable cost of time and computation on the server.
+This is the main reason why we apply pre-trained DMs in FL.

-In addition, the sampling efficiency is a challenge for diffusion models since they require iterative denoising.
-Some works~\cite{liu2022pseudo,song2020denoising,zhang2022fast,karras2022elucidating,lyu2022accelerating,chung2022come} focus on improving the sampling efficiency by proposing differential equations and numerical methods for diffusion models.
-Some works~\cite{rombach2022high,gu2022vector} apply diffusion models in the latent space of a powerful autoencoder to alleviate the complexity of sampling.

-From their performance in image generation, large-scale pre-trained diffusion models have a huge amount of knowledge and can conditionally generate realistic images within an acceptable cost of time and computation.
-This is the main reason why we apply pre-trained diffusion models in federated learning.